orbitalchicken/Roadmap/README.md

         safeguard against package removals (for instance, don't let users perform updates which would remove sensitive packages). notice to reboot the computer when appropriate purge old kernels? https://github.com/Pjotr123/purge-old-kernels-2
+        systray icon or infobar to notify user of new Mint versions

     system:
         compiler optimization: consider optimizing compiled binaries for Cinnamon/Xapps